Warren Brinson

 Warren Marquis Brinson (born February 4, 2002) is an American professional football defensive tackle for the Green Bay Packers of the National Football League (NFL).
 He played college football for the Georgia Bulldogs and was selected by the Packers in the sixth round of the 2025 NFL draft.

-Early life and high school
+Early life

 Brinson spent his first two years at Savannah Christian Preparatory School before transferring to IMG Academy.
 He was rated as a four-star recruit and committed to play college football for the Georgia Bulldogs over Florida.

 College career

 In 2020, Brinson made three tackles in seven games.
 In 2021, he totaled nine tackles and a sack in 12 games.
 In 2022, Brinson recorded 12 tackles, 14 pressures, and a sack, as he helped the Bulldogs win their second National Championship.
 In 2023, he played in 13 games with four starts, where he totaled 21 tackles with three being for a loss, two sacks, and a pass deflection.
 In 2024, Brinson put up 26 tackles with six being for a loss, and two sacks.
 After the season, he declared for the 2025 NFL draft.
 Brinson also accepted an invite to participate in the 2025 NFL scouting combine.